Stolpersteine in Ústí nad Labem Region

-The Stolpersteine in the Ústecký kraj lists the Stolpersteine in the Ústí nad Labem Region (Czech: Ústecký kraj) in the north-west of Bohemia.
+The Stolpersteine in the Ústí nad Labem Region lists the Stolpersteine in the Ústí nad Labem Region in the north-west of the Czech Republic.
 Stolpersteine is the German name for stumbling blocks collocated all over Europe by German artist Gunter Demnig.
 They remember the fate of the Nazi victims being murdered, deported, exiled or driven to suicide.

 Generally, the stumbling blocks are posed in front of the building where the victims had their last self chosen residence.
 The name of the Stolpersteine in Czech is: Kameny zmizelých, stones of the disappeared.

 The lists are sortable; the basic order follows the alphabet according to the last name of the victim.